Ahmedsulaimon/Auto-PR-Review-Assistant/README.md

 - Use CLI: python cli/cli.py list-prs

+selecting the right python image (vulnerabilities) and redis version, moving from running localling to running on Docker, challenges encountered, approach taken and lesson learned

 ---

 _This document outlines the high‑level plan and is subject to refinement as the project evolves._